Generative AI as a lab partner: a case study: Method

 Following the typical structure of working with qualitative data, including conducting a narrative analysis \cite{crossley2007}, the analysis includes multiple steps.
 First, to get familiar with the data, all of the video recordings were observed first as a whole, followed by a second time where the data was carefully transcribed.
 The transcription process of the video recordings was aided by first having a local version of Whisper \footnote{Using the app Ragnar, an open-source project available on Github: https://github.com/mickekring/ragnar.git} transcribe the data.
 Then, the first author certified that the transcription provided by Whisper was correct, adding or changing wording as needed, anonymizing the transcript, and formatting the transcription so it was possible to identify the different speakers.
 After the transcription was complete, the first step of getting familiar with the data also included identifying what the groups did and when during the lab session.
 This was done by constructing Gantt charts (Fig \ref{fig:gantt}).

 The second step of the analytical process included inductively identifying relevant themes and passages that were in line with the general research aim of investigating the use of GenAI tools.
 Here, it was relevant to make use of the Gantt charts, transcripts, and each group's chat history with ChatGPT to conclude first what they had done when, how they discussed interactions, or lack thereof, of ChatGPT, as well as connect why they answered the way they did during the post-interview in light of their reasoning during the pre-interview and interactions with ChatGPT during the lab.
 Following the second step, parts three and four of the analysis included identifying the overall narrative tone and relevant themes and data to include in the findings sections.
 Here, tentative findings were discussed both among all authors of the papers as well as presented and discussed with colleagues external to the current study.
-Finally, after having reached a consensus among the authors of the overall story identified in the data, the final analytical step includes reporting and discussing the findings, as is presented in the findings, discussion, and conclusion section of this paper.
+Then, the main author proposed an initial structure of the findings and the main conclusions to be presented, which were again discussed among all authors to certify that the identified conclusions are supported by the data.
+Practically, this was achieved by proposing themes and supporting transcripts, which were then discussed in terms of their reliability and potential problematic subjective interpretations.
+After reaching a consensus among the authors on the main emerging themes identified in the data, the final analytical step involves reporting and discussing the findings, as presented in Sec. \ref{sec:findings} through Sec. \ref{sec:conclusion} of this paper.

+In discussing the findings, the theoretical framework of variation theory was used in further analysis, related to the students' awareness.
+Specifically, we relied on the structure of awareness as a way of understanding, from the students' point of view, the enacted object of learning.
+The setup of the study, where no teacher was present to enact the intended object of learning, made it relevant to conceptualize the enacted object of learning.
+In our analysis, we treated the enacted object of learning as something dynamic, akin to the dynamical nature of the structure of awareness.
+As such, we could identify differences in what the enacted object of learning was between the groups, which aided our understanding of why the groups had seemingly different foci during the lab.
+Additionally, variation theory was used as a lens in the discussion for identifying implications for teaching and learning.